Fannon/mobo-documentation/Modeling/model.md

-# Models
-> Read the latest version [online at GitHub](https://github.com/Fannon/mobo/blob/master/examples/init/model/README.md).

-> Refer to the corresponding [SCHEMA.md](https://github.com/Fannon/mobo/blob/master/examples/init/model/SCHEMA.md) for a technical description of all possible properties.

 ## Description
 Models will create Templates and Categories.
 They define the actual structure of the development model.

 They usually declare: